WalterGillman/xorshift_sbox/README.md

 The xorshift part uses the mininum triplet 1,1,3 that is also used by other sources and the algorithm in the paper adapted to 8 bits.

-After the xorshift step, the seed is passed through a series of Rijndael s-boxes using a table lookup to produce an 8-bit pseudo-random number.
+After the xorshift step, the seed is passed through a series of Rijndael s-boxes[2] using a table lookup to produce an 8-bit pseudo-random number.

 Note that the first two xorshifts and the last xorshift can be implemented as a table lookup as well so other triplets need not be less desirable in 8 bit cpus if memory is not an issue.